 - The drug may not be on our List of Covered Drugs (Drug List) on our website, or it may have a requirement or restriction that you don't know about or don't think applies to you.
 If you decide to get the drug, you may need to pay the full cost. - If you don't pay for the drug but think we should cover it, you can ask for a coverage decision (refer to Chapter 9 of your Member Handbook). - If you and your doctor or other prescriber think you need the drug right away, (within 24 hours), you can ask for a fast coverage decision (refer to Chapter 9 of your Member Handbook). - Send us a copy of your receipt when you ask us to pay you back.
 In some cases, we may need to get more information from your doctor or other prescriber to pay you back for our share of the cost of the drug.
+We may not pay you back the full cost you paid if the price you paid is higher than our negotiated price for the prescription.

 When you send us a request for payment, we review it and decide whether the service or drug should be covered.
 This is called making a "coverage decision."
 If we decide the service or drug should be covered, we pay for our share of the cost of it.
 If we deny your request for payment, you can appeal our decision.
 To learn how to make an appeal, refer to Chapter 9 of your Member Handbook.